NathanJPlummer/VirtuAudNoggin-3D/README.md

 ##Humble Start

 If you're looking for some clever application or anything even remotely useful, move on.
-This is nothing but a stream of conciousness concept right now.
+This is nothing but a stream of conciousness concept right now- and a pretty decent decent FFMPEG bash script.

 I'm currently enrolled in a JavaScript programming class.
 I'm a programming begginer.
-This project is WAY out of my current abilities.
-I'm sharing my ideas in case someone with better skills (pretty much anyone) has some insights, but for now, this is nothing more than a side project I can use to learn building applications.
+This project is out of my current abilities- but I'm learning faster than anticipated.
+I'm sharing my ideas in case someone with better skills has some insights, but for now, this is nothing more than a side project I can use to learn about building applications.

-FThere is currently no code here: for the time being this space will be used for nothing more than jotting down my thoughts and frustrations.

 ___
 ##What VirtuAudNoggin 3D is for